abhiTamrakar/kube-plugins/kmux/README.md

 # README.md

-## QMUX
+## KMUX

-QMUX is a kubernetes plugin that follows the tail of all pods and containers in a kubernetes cluster and displays them in multiple terminals using tmux.
+KMUX is a simple script that can slo be used as a kubernetes plugin.
+It follows the tail of all pods and containers in a kubernetes cluster and displays them in multiple terminals using tmux.
 * Pods are created as new windows
 * CONTAINERS are created as splited panes inside the windows.